Katsero/BoH_Skills/README.md

 Next one is list of skills.
 All skills | first tree | soul part from first tree | sec tree | sec SP

-You can change ammount of attempts on line 'distribution = distribute_skills(tries=1000000)'
+You can change amount of attempts on line 'distribution = distribute_skills(tries=1000000)'
 If you really need perfect result for ALL 73 skills, lol